Read-The-Question/rtq-review/README.md

 Generated Markdown belongs under `src/pages/md`.
 Mirrored paper assets belong under `static/assets/papers`.
 Both are populated by the canonical tooling in `Read-The-Question/maths-papers`; do not introduce a second exporter or asset-copy implementation here.

+Gatsby is intentionally the sole copy-based paper-asset review consumer.
+Run `pnpm papers:assets:prepare:review-gatsby` from `maths-papers` to refresh its static mirror.
+The three maintained Next.js review applications instead serve canonical assets directly and are not targets of this command.

 From `maths-papers`, `RTQ_REVIEW_GATSBY_WEB_ROOT` can override this checkout's location.
 The default is `Inside-Ninety-Six/rtq-review-gatsby-web`.